integratop/gitlab-org-charts-mirror/doc/installation/chart-provenance.md

 You can verify the integrity and origin of GitLab Helm charts by using [Helm provenance](https://helm.sh/docs/topics/provenance/).

-The GitLab Helm charts are signed with a GNUPG keypair.
-The public portion of the keypair must be downloaded and possibly exported before it can be used to verify the charts.
+The GitLab Helm charts are signed with a GNUPG key pair.
+The public portion of the key pair must be downloaded and possibly exported before it can be used to verify the charts.
 The
 [GNU Privacy Handbook](https://www.gnupg.org/gph/en/manual/x56.html) has detailed instructions on how to manage GPG keys.